mtharpe/vagrant-machines/README.md

 Next, you can use the `Makefile` included in the repo to install, update, validate, and prune the machines.

+All boxes are derived from https://roboxes.org/ and have a prefix of ```generic``` based on the names, and so when you are creating new Vm's it is assumed that you are using this repo for the creation.

 Example:

 ```